flare-foundation/ftso-v2-provider-deployment/README.md

 2. **Data Provider**.
 Provides commit, reveal, and median result data to System Client for submission.
 3. **Feed Value Provider**.
 Provides current values (prices) for a given set of feeds.
 4. **Indexer**.
 Monitors the blockchain and records all FTSOv2 related transactions and events.
-5. **Fast Updates client**.
+5. **Fast Updates Client**.
 Responsible for interaction with Fast Updates contracts, including data collection and submission and other system tasks.

 Reference implementations are provided for **Indexer**, **Flare System Client**, **Data Provider**, **Fast Updats Client**, and providers are expected to plug in their own **Feed Value Provider** implementing a specific REST API (there is an sample implementation for testing).